 She recently led the first major reclassification of the epilepsies in thirty years for the International League Against Epilepsy (ILAE).
 She has published more than 400 peer-reviewed papers, and in 2017 she co-authored the first study to show that medicinal cannabis is effective in epilepsy, published in the New England Journal of Medicine.
 She also leads research into the genetics of speech disorders, autism spectrum disorders, cortical malformations and intellectual disability.

 Professor Scheffer has received a range of awards including the 2007 American Epilepsy Society Clinical Research Recognition Award, 2009 Royal Australasian College of Physicians Eric Susman Prize, ILAE Ambassador for Epilepsy Award, 2013 Australian Neuroscience Medallion, and was the L’Oréal-UNESCO Women in Science Laureate for the Asia-Pacific region for 2012.

 In 2014, she was elected as a Fellow of the Australian Academy of Science and also elected as the inaugural Vice-President and Foundation Fellow of the Australian Academy of Health and Medical Sciences.
-Professor Scheffer sits on the National Health and Medical Research Council and is Director of Paediatrics at Austin Health.
+Professor Scheffer currently sits on the National Health and Medical Research Council.

 In 2014, she received the Prime Minister’s Prize for Science and was appointed an Officer of the Order of Australia for “distinguished service to medicine as a clinician, academic and mentor”.

 Professor Scheffer is currently a Professor of Paediatric Neurology at The University of Melbourne and the Director of Paediatric Medicine at Austin Health.

 Laureate Professor Scheffer will also be presented with the Distinguished Alumni Award for the Faculty of Medicine, Nursing and Health Sciences for 2017.